ViLPy/DeadSouls/README.md

 This game made specially for Udacity CS255 Game Development Contest.

-**Best to be played in latest Google Chrome** Unfortunately because this game use physics intensively (raycasting, ragdoll, etc.), other browsers have problems with performance due to weak JavaScript engine.
+**Best to be played in latest Google Chrome** Unfortunately because this game use physics intensively (raycasting, ragdoll, etc.), other browsers may have problems with performance.
-Safari totally fail for unknown reason, sorry :)
+Safari may fail for unknown reason, sorry :)

 Currently game has next modes: